Mojm4321/Excel-Comparative-Analysis-of-Multiple-Regression-Models-for-Forecasting-Costs-and-Sales/README.md

 The finalised model retained only the significant predictors, tables and fridges, which resulted in an improved Adjusted R² of 0.64798, demonstrating a better fit to the data.
 In this refined model, both tables (pvalue=0.00539) and fridges (pvalue=0.02079) remained very low, illustrated in Diagram 10,  indicating their strong influence on production costs.

-To forecast the product cost, the final regression equation was simplified to (92.3507*tables produced) + (83.7226*fridges produced)+10313.83231.
+To forecast the product cost, the final regression equation was simplified to (92.3507 x tables produced) + (83.7226 x fridges produced)+10313.83231.
 For example,for the production of 500 Tables and 400 Fridges, the model predicts a total cost of approximately £89,978.21, as shown in Diagram 11.

 ![Diagram 10](https://github.com/Mojm4321/Excel-Comparative-Analysis-of-Multiple-Regression-Models-for-Forecasting-Costs-and-Sales/blob/main/2nd%20model%203.png)